abhi3700/evm-playground/README.md

 - _Cause_: only 24 KB size limit per facet
 - _Solution_: reduce the error message i.e. the string inside `require()` statement. replace with custom error code like "CF0" instead of "ALREADY_ALLOCATED" & document the error codes.

+#### 4. of Member push not found or not visible after argument-dependent lookup in address payable[] storage ref

+- _Cause_: `push` method is not available for dynamic array of type `address payable[]`.
+Another reason could be that the array is defined as fixed rather than dynamic in order to use `push` method.
+- _Solution_: just define w/o `payable`

 ### Testing

 List of Warnings, Errors in Unit testing